-*First Time Volunteers: Make sure you fill out the volunteer application on our website before RSVPing for a Glamour Shot Day: http://www.unitedhope4animals.org/volunteer/volunteer-application/
+*Note: Make sure you fill out the volunteer application on our website before RSVPing for a Glamour Shot Day: http://www.unitedhope4animals.org/volunteer/volunteer-application/

 Help us save the lives of homeless pets by lending a hand on a UHA Glamour Shot Day.
 Work with us at the shelter to handle dogs and cats, name them, socialize with them and get to know their personalities, and hold them for photography and video.
 We also need expert photographers (**must be pre-approved**) and videographers who are good at narration.
 (If you don't mind speaking on camera, we'll train you to do the rest.)
 We provide doughnuts and encouragement, and you bring your self in a sturdy pair of jeans and shoes you don't mind getting a little dirty. :)

-To find us walk through the main office to the kennels and walk though the kennels until you get to the back and go left.
+To find us go walk through the main office to the kennels and walk though the kennels until you get to the back and go left.
 When you see a group of people with cameras, videos and dogs on leashes then you are in the right place.

 All Glamour Shot Day participants must be 18 years of age or older.

 For safety reasons, please wear long pants, close-toed shoes, and leave your jewelry at home.
 Exuberant puppies and earrings do not make a good combination!